killerducky/deja-queue/notes.md

 ## VIP user

-- [ ] change rating of playlist in the queue bug -- only when filtered
+- [x] change rating of playlist in the queue bug -- only when filtered
+- [ ] bounds being called too early (ready-to-show)
+  - [x] Attempted fix by not showing window before calling setBounds.
 - [ ] full screen playlist/database
 - [ ] add playlist - should add to queue as PL, not individual songs
 - [ ] thumb with weird aspect ratio -- tabulator doing something?
 - [ ] filter X should be there even when not in focus
 - [ ] API Key should be "invisible"
-- [ ] bounds being called too early (ready-to-show)
 - [ ] filter playlists and only queue those playlists

 ## Onboarding